 There is also a winter intake for January admissions which is only for specific universities and programmes and the prominent admission takes generally the fall and spring intake opted by those applying for undergraduate courses after 12th or postgraduate courses after completing their graduation.
 You can choose the winter intake if you are awaiting your degree or any other academic transcripts or in cases where you are appearing for any language proficiency test.

-Eligibility Criteria for Undergraduate Studies in UK
+Study in UK Requirements for Undergraduate Studies in UK

 - The applicant must have completed their 10+2 education from a recognised board of education in India with the minimum marks specified by their chosen university.